CNA-Tech/PKS-Ninja/LabGuides/IntroToHelm-HE4490/readme.md

 </details>

 ## Step 4: Deploy Helm via Tiller service account
-4.1 - Helm init will initialize Helm and Tiller on the client and in your cluster, and allow you to begin use! </br>
+4.1 - The `helm init` command will initialize Helm and Tiller on the client and in your cluster, and allow you to begin use! </br>
 `helm init --service-account tiller`

-**if not using RBAC you can simply run `helm init` and it will install Tiller into the cluster in your current kubectl context**
+*If skipping from the beginng of the guide because the environment is not using RBAC, you can simply run `helm init` and it will install Tiller into the cluster in your current kubectl context*

 ## Step 5: Deploy a MySQL Helm Chart
 5.1 - Update your Helm repo to ensure Helm can download the latest stable chart </br>